 Meanwhile prepare the black bean topping:

-- Add the onion and garlic to a pan with the vegetable stock and simmer for 5 minutes or until the onions have softened.Or if using oil, cook the onion over medium heat for 5 minutes or until soft, and then add the garlic for 1 minute.
+- Add the onion and garlic to a pan with the vegetable broth and simmer for 5 minutes or until the onions have softened.Or if using oil, cook the onion over medium heat for 5 minutes or until soft, and then add the garlic for 1 minute.
 Stir frequently.250 ml vegetable broth, 1 medium red onion, 4 cloves garlic

 - Mix through the black beans, chilli powder, cumin and salsa.
-Season with salt and pepper to taste, although taste before adding to see if it needs any.Cook for a 3 minutes.Remove the bean mix off the heat until the wedges are cooked.1 can black beans, ¼ teaspoon chilli powder, ½ teaspoon cumin powder, 2 tablespoons salsa
+Season with salt and pepper to taste, although taste before adding to see if it needs any.Cook for a 3 minutes.Remove the bean mix off the heat and set aside until the wedges are cooked.1 can black beans, ¼ teaspoon chilli powder, ½ teaspoon cumin powder, 2 tablespoons salsa

 Next prepare the guacamole:

-- Mix the mashed avocado with the lime, cumin, and season with salt and pepper to taste.
+- Mix the mashed avocado with the lime and cumin, and season with salt and pepper to taste.
 Either mix the diced cherry tomatoes and coriander through the mashed avocado or use to garnish the top.
 Store within the refrigerator until needed.1 medium-large avocado, 1 small lime, ¼ teaspoon cumin powder, 3 whole cherry tomatoes, 1 teaspoon coriander powder

 Assemble the loaded potatoes:

-- Once the potatoes are ready scatter the bean topping over.
-Add half the rocket or spring/green onions.Sprinkle over the shredded vegan cheese.Bake for 10-15 minutes or until the cheese has melted and everything is nice and hot.80 grams rocket leafs, 3 tablespoons fresh coriander, 50 grams vegan cheese
+- Once the wedges are roasted scatter the bean topping over.
+Add half the rocket or spring onions if using these instead.Sprinkle over the shredded vegan cheese.Bake for 10-15 minutes or until the cheese has melted and everything is nice and hot.80 grams rocket leafs, 3 tablespoons fresh coriander, 50 grams vegan cheese

 - Serve with rocket or spring onions and the rest of the coriander scattered over the wedges.
 Of course you can also use both rocket and spring onions for extra flavour and textures.Add dollops of guacamole and salsa over the potato wedges, or enjoy these condiments on the side after plating up.

 - Nutritional information is provided for guidance only and is not a strict calculation as ingredients vary.